yongwookim1/UUEF/README.md

 ## Datasets Preparation

 All datasets used in our experiments are publicly available.
-Please refer to the [`DATA.md`](DATA.md) file for detailed instructions on how to set up each dataset.

 ## Training and Unlearning